Our doors

-Our artist-run residency program is primarily designed for fiber and textile artists.
 Our primary aim is to cultivate an environment that fosters creativity, experimentation, and introspection for artists working within the textile field.
 We strive to offer a platform for sharing skills, experiences, and connections within the world of fiber and textile art.

 Join us in shaping the future of textile artistry, where every thread tells a story.